 Art Together

-Art Together, our free drop-in community art-making program, is back!
-Thanks to the generosity of three local funders, Art Together will be run throughout 2024 by an amazing team of both new and returning Artist Facilitators – Gwen Shandroski, Kaya Joan, Frank Hannan, and Lucy Sterezylo – along with the wonderful Sharon Hart, our new Well-Being Support Worker!
+Art Together is our free drop-in community art-making program!
+Thanks to the generosity of three local funders, Art Together will continue to run beginning in February 2026, carried out by our amazing team of Artist Facilitators, Kelly Cade, Kyle Topping, Frank Hannan, and Lucy Sterezylo along with the wonderful Sharon Hart, our Well-Being Support Worker!
+Join the County Arts Lab mailing list here to stay up-to-date on session launches.

-Each week, our team will be on hand to welcome you and help you connect with your creative side – join in on the day’s workshop, do your own thing with our abundance of art materials, or bring your own project.
-Our Facilitators are both lovely people AND talented artists, ready to help guide you in a variety of visual arts activities – no artistic experience required!
+Our team of Artist Facilitators will be on hand to welcome you and help you connect with your creative side – join in on the day’s workshop, do your own thing with our abundance of art materials, or bring your own project!
+Our Facilitators are both lovely people AND talented artists, ready to help guide you in a variety of visual arts activities – from drawing and painting to collage, zine-making, printmaking, and much more!

-Sincere thanks to Winter 2024 Presenting Sponsor Elizabeth Crombie Real Estate Team, Spring 2024 Presenting Sponsor Sage Design and Construction, and the Huff Family Fund/County Foundation for their generous support of the Art Together program.
-Together, they have made a full 2024 Art Together program possible – and a multi-year grant from the Huff Family Fund will help us secure the program’s future in 2025 and beyond!
+Sincere thanks to our Presenting Sponsors Elizabeth Crombie Real Estate Team, Sage Design and Construction, Huff Family Fund, and a donor advised fund at The County Foundation for their generous support of the Art Together program.
+Together, they have made the 2025 Art Together program possible – and multi-year support from the Huff Family Fund and donor advised fund will help us deliver a full program in 2026!

 Art Together Pilot Project